Claude Analysis Workflow: Categorize Before You Conclude

 Quality check

-• Are the categories MECE-adjacent (Mutually Exclusive, Collectively Exhaustive — roughly)?
+• Categories MECE-adjacent?
+Roughly Mutually Exclusive, Collectively Exhaustive.
 Overlapping categories produce mushy conclusions.

 • Does each conclusion trace to specific inputs?
-If a claim has no source, it’s a model inference and should be labeled as such.
+A claim with no source is a model inference and should be labeled as one.

-• Is the recommendation actionable, or vague enough to please anyone?
+• Is the recommendation actionable or vague enough to please everyone?
 “Consider investigating further” is not a recommendation.

-• Did counter-arguments survive the synthesis, or did they vanish?
-They should be explicitly present.
+• Did the counter-arguments survive synthesis, or quietly vanish?
+They should be explicitly present in the final memo.

 How to reuse this workflow

-• For recurring decision types (hiring, vendor selection, feature prioritization), save a Project with the categorization prompt as a starter.
-Same framework, new inputs.
+• For recurring decision types (hiring, vendor selection, feature prioritization), save a Claude Project with the categorization prompt as custom instructions plus a starter knowledge base.
+Same framework, new inputs each time.

-• Build a decisions.md log of past analyses and their outcomes.
+• Keep a decisions.md log of past analyses and their outcomes.
 Six months later you’ll see which categorization patterns held up and which didn’t.

 Common mistakes

-• Skipping the categorization step.
-The recommendation is structurally weak because the model didn’t have anchors.
+• Skipping categorization.
+The recommendation is structurally weak because the model had no anchors.

 • Demanding a recommendation before structuring inputs.
-You’ll get a confident-sounding average of the inputs.
+You get a confident-sounding average of everything.

-• Treating Claude’s first draft as the final memo.
-The draft is scaffolding — the real memo needs your judgment in the synthesis section.
+• Treating the first draft as final.
+The draft is scaffolding; the synthesis section needs your judgment.

-• Not stress-testing the recommendation.
+• Not stress-testing.
 Models default to agreement; explicit counter-prompts are how you get honest disagreement.

-• Mixing structured (spreadsheet) and unstructured (transcripts) data in one analysis.
-Split them; analyze separately; combine in the final synthesis.
+• Mixing structured (spreadsheet) and unstructured (transcript) data in one pass.
+Split them, analyze separately, combine only in the final synthesis.

 FAQ

-• What’s the practical input limit?: Claude’s context is huge but quality degrades past ~150K tokens of mixed material.
-For bigger inputs, summarize each input first, then analyze the summaries.
+• What’s the practical input limit?: Claude’s chat window is 500K tokens on paid plans, but mid-document recall degrades past the start/end of very long context.
+Keep mixed material under ~200K tokens for reliable analysis; for bigger sets, summarize each input first, then analyze the summaries.

 • Should I use Claude Artifacts for the memo?: Yes — Artifacts work well for the final-memo step.
-Use chat for the analysis steps.
+Use plain chat for the analysis steps, then ask Claude to render the synthesis as an Artifact you can edit.

-• What about Claude Projects vs single chat?: Projects for recurring analysis types; single chat for one-off decisions.
+• Projects or a single chat?: Projects for recurring analysis types (persistent files + custom instructions); single chat for one-off decisions.

 Tags: #Claude #Tutorial